 If you think that your baby may have lactose intolerance, always seek advice from your healthcare professional before making any dietary changes.
 As mentioned above, lactose intolerance is very rare and usually only occurs as a result of an illness or an underlying a cows’ milk allergy, so it is always best to get an expert opinion from your healthcare professional.

-If you need some advice on this topic, why not give one of our nutritionists.
+If you need some advice on this topic, why not give one of our nutritionists a call.

 - NHS UK.
 Lactose intolerance.
 NHS Choices [Online] 2007. www.nhs.uk/conditions/Lactoseintolerance/ Pages/Introduction.aspx.
 [Accessed 19 May 2009].